syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ### GridColumn

-GridColumn is the base column type of all the columns in the SfDataGrid, hence GridColumn properties are used by all the columns.
+GridColumn is the base column type of all the columns in the **SfDataGrid**, hence GridColumn properties are used by all the columns.
 The following sub-sections explains you about the properties in the GridColumn and the customizations that can be done using those properties.

 #### MappingName

-GridColumn.MappingName associates the GridColumn with a property available in the underlying data source.
-While setting MappingName alone to the SfDataGrid, DisplayBinding will be automatically generated based on the MappingName.
+**GridColumn.MappingName** associates the GridColumn with a property available in the underlying data source.
+While setting MappingName alone to the **SfDataGrid**, DisplayBinding will be automatically generated based on the MappingName.
 Data Manipulation operations like sorting, filtering, grouping will be done based on the MappingName property.

 #### Header customizations

-HeaderCellTextSize
+##### HeaderCellTextSize

 The FontSize for the content of header cell in the GridColumn can be customized by using the GridColumn.HeaderCellTextSize property.
-The default font size of the header cells in SfDataGrid is 14.
+The default font size of the header cells in **SfDataGrid** is 14.

-HeaderFont
+##### HeaderFont

 The FontFamily for the content of header cell in the GridColumn can be customized by using the GridColumn.HeaderFont property.
-The default value font used in SfDataGrid is “Roboto-Bold” for Android and “Helvetica-Bold” in iOS.
+The default value font used in **SfDataGrid** is “Roboto-Bold” for Android and “Helvetica-Bold” in iOS.

-HeaderText
+##### HeaderText

 GridColumn.HeaderText specifies the text displayed in the column header.
 If HeaderText is not defined, the GridColumn.MappingName will be assigned to the HeaderText and will be displayed as column header.

-HeaderTextAlignment
+##### HeaderTextAlignment
 You can get or set the TextAlignment of the header cell in the GridColumn by using the GridColumn.HeaderTextAlignment property.
-The default alignment for the header cells in SfDataGrid is “Center”.
+The default alignment for the header cells in **SfDataGrid** is “Center”.

 ### GridTextColumn

 GridTextColumn is derived from GridColumn and hence it inherits all the properties of GridColumn.
 Each of the record cells in GridTextColumn displays text based on the Mapping Name which associates the column with a property in the data source.